On Determining the Eigenprojection and Components of a Matrix: Eigenprojection and components of a matrix Whose eigenvalues are known

-is an annihilating polynomial for $A^u$.
-Indeed, this polynomial is divisible by the minimum polynomial for $A^u$ because $\lambda_i^u$ are the eigenvalues of $A^u$, their indices do not exceed the numbers $u_i$ by Lemma~\ref{l-ind}, and ${\rm ind\,}(A^u)\le1$ according to (\ref{e-indA^k=1}).
-To prove (\ref{e-Zeva}), it suffices now to take $h(\lambda)$ as the polynomial $\xi(\lambda)$ divided by its absolute term
+is an annihilating polynomial of\x{} $A^u.$ Indeed, it is divisible by the minimal\x{} polynomial of\x{}~$A^u$ because $\la_i^u$ are the eigenvalues of~$A^u,$ their indices do not exceed the numbers $u_i$ by Lemma~\ref{l-ind}, and $\ind A^u\le1$ according to \eqref{e-indA^k=1}.
+To prove \eqref{e-Zeva}, it suffices now to take $h(\la)$ (see \eqref{h(la)}) as the polynomial $\xi(\la)$ divided by its absolute term